Lord Chamberlain: Aftermath

+The Lord Chamberlain's plays

+The long standing role of the Lord Chamberlain as theatrical censor resulted in an extensive archive of both licensed and unlicensed play scripts being preserved.
+The collection held at the British Library also includes correspondence and administrative documents related to the censorship process.

 Duties of the office

 The Lord Chamberlain is the most senior official of the Royal Household and oversees its business, including liaising with the other senior officers of the Household, chairing Heads of Department meetings, and advising in the appointment of senior Household officials.
 The Lord Chamberlain also undertakes ceremonial duties and serves as the channel of communication between the Sovereign and the House of Lords.

+Under David Ogilvy, 13th Earl of Airlie, the Lord Chamberlain’s ceremonial and non-executive role was altered to that of chief executive.
+Airlie initiated changes in the early 1990s under the auspices of "The Way Ahead Group".
+Under these plans, Queen Elizabeth II agreed to pay tax, greater transparency for the public subsidy of the monarchy began, and a greater emphasis on public relations started.
+In 1986, he produced a 1,393-page report recommending 188 changes for smoother operations of the Royal Household.

 The Lord Chamberlain's Office is a department of the Royal Household and its day-to-day work is headed by the Comptroller.
 It is responsible for organizing ceremonial activities including state visits, investitures, garden parties, the State Opening of Parliament, weddings and funerals.

 On State and ceremonial occasions, the Lord Chamberlain carries specific symbols that represent his office: a white staff and a key (which is worn at the hip pocket).
 These insignia are returned to the monarch when the Lord Chamberlain retires from office; but if the monarch dies, the white staff is symbolically broken by the Lord Chamberlain and placed on the coffin of the deceased Sovereign at the end of the State Funeral service.
-This was last done by the Lord Parker of Minsmere, who broke his staff over the coffin of Queen Elizabeth II in 2022.
+This was last done by Andrew Parker, Baron Parker of Minsmere, who broke his staff over the coffin of Elizabeth II in 2022.

 The Lord Chamberlain is ex-officio the Chancellor of the Royal Victorian Order, having possession of a Badge corresponding to that office.
 As such, they are often appointed to the said Order either upon appointment as Lord Chamberlain, or later in their career.
 The Lord Chamberlain also regulates the design and the wearing of court uniform and dress and how insignia are worn.